-If one of the local DNS servers is returning a public IP address, you'll need to rectify that, as the Umbrella roaming client might be passing the Internal Domain DNS lookup to that server and using the response as the result.
+If one of the local DNS servers is returning a public IP address, you will need to rectify that, as the Umbrella roaming client might be passing the Internal Domain DNS lookup to that server and using the response as the result.

 If the Umbrella roaming client (127.0.0.1) is returning a public IP and querying the local DNS servers is returning a private IP, contact support.

 A failed installation refers to the Umbrella roaming client installer exiting suddenly with or without an error code or crashing during installation.
-If the Umbrella roaming client installs successfully but fails to register or become "Protected", that's a separate issue and this section should be skipped.
+If the Umbrella roaming client installs successfully but fails to register or become "Protected", that is a separate issue and this section should be skipped.

 The Umbrella roaming client installer rarely fails, but if it does there are a few common causes.
 We encourage you to perform these checks before taking any additional action: